shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Response from the Webhook

-The Response tab shows details about your webhook's response.
-You can see your webhook's response HTTP headers, body, and response time.
+The Response tab shows details about your webhook's response to the delivery.
+You can see your webhook's response HTTP headers, body, and the measured response time.

 A maximum of 100 characters of your webhook's response body are retained.
 (As noted above, delivery information is retained for review for 7 days and deleted afterwards.)

-{% Security best practices: do not include any secure data in your webhooks response, and do not return details of system errors in the response. %}
+{% include warning title="Security best practices" content="Do not include any secure data in your webhook's response, and do not return details of system errors in the response." %}

 ### Responding to deliveries